-Once again, we would like to emphasise that the Christian ethos of The Good Shepherd School has significant prominence and guides our planning and implementation of provision regarding SEND support.
+Once again, we would like to emphasise that the Christian ethos of The Good Shepherd has significant prominence and guides our planning and implementation of provision regarding SEND support.

-Here at The Good Shepherd we 'Try to live like Jesus'.
+Here at The Good Shepherd, we believe in 'Loving Jesus in all we do'.
 Each individual is valued as a gift from God and through living out our motto, we value each individual's contribution within our loving community - celebrating success and valuing the uniqueness of each individual.